-BS 644, Annex B.2.4 specifies suitable materials and finishes for hardware and fixings.
+BS 644, clause 5.4.1 specifies suitable materials and finishes for hardware and fixings.

 List the devices required, stating material and finish where relevant.
 Alternatively, where proprietary products are to be specified, insert As section P21, and include suitable clauses in that section to cover requirements.